 - Products generally have a lower price point compared to Zenagen.

-- Provides system kits that simplify product choice based on your hair type and amount of thinning.
+- Provides system kits that simplify product choice based on your hair type and degree of thinning.

 - Uses a lot of ingredients designed for scalp treatment, stimulation, and circulation improvement.